Wondering what the essentials of KYC are? Here’s an exhaustive guide to Know Your Customers that you shouldn’t miss.

 |4.
 Convert the XML file to a Base 64 String and pass it on to a KYC provider to validate the digital signature|

-On the other hand, Aadhaar Biometrics would be completed after an executive from the KRA(KYC Registration Agency) visits the place of your residence and carries out biometric verification.
+On the other hand, Aadhaar Biometrics would be completed after an KRA(KYC Registration Agency) executive visits your residence and carries out biometric verification.

 While opting for offline KYC, the credit limit gets removed completely.
 However, it may take up to a week for the verification to be completed and approved by KRA.